ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab00.md

 <li>Open the "Terminal" application.
 It is found inside the <em>Applications</em> folder of your main drive, inside the <em>Utilities</em> subfolder.
 The icon looks like this:</li>
 <img src="images/mac-terminal.png" width="79" alt="Mac OS X Terminal Icon" /></br>

-You can also find it using Spotlight by typing &ldquo;terminal&rdquo; and pressing enter.
+You can also find it using Spotlight by typing "terminal" and pressing ENTER.
 </p>

 <p>Once you have a terminal window open on your machine, you next need to <b>connect to the CSIL server remotely</b>. </br>
-You will do this using a UNIX command (a computer network protocol, really) called <em>SSH</em> (short for Secure Shell).</p>
+You will do this using a UNIX command (an internet protocol, really) called <em>SSH</em> (short for Secure Shell).</p>

 <p>Type the following command in your terminal, replacing <b>USERNAME</b> with <b>your CSIL username</b>:</p>
 <pre>$ ssh USERNAME@csil.cs.ucsb.edu</pre>